xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 # Status

-This is a release 0.8.8 of the Xen-based development product for the S4 Spider board.
+This is a demo setup with offloaded IPS/IDS based on 0.8.8 release of the Xen-based development product for the S4 Spider board.

-This release provides the following features:

- - Xen build compatible with S4 SoC
- - Thin Dom0
- - Driver domain (DomD), which has access to all available hardware
- - Optional generic domain (DomU)
- - Support for OP-TEE in virtualization mode
- - ICCOM partitioning demo (proprietary components are required to test the feature)
- - R-Switch VMQ: R-Switch virtualization feature
- - R-Switch VMQ TSN: R-Switch TSN pass-through feature
- - R-Switch L3 routing offload (including VLAN routes)
- - R-Switch traffic control offload
- - Virtualized OP-TEE support
- - PCIe SR-IOV support

-The following HW modules were tested and are confirmed to work:

- - Serial console (HSCIF)
- - IPMMUs
- - R-Switch
- - eMMC
- - PCIe with ITS (but there is a running issue with MSI interrupts that sometimes do not work)

 # External dependencies

 At least IPL 0.5.0 is required for normal operation.
 Release was